xeolabs/xeometry-guide/controllingTheCamera.md

 # Controlling the Camera

-A viewer has a camera that you can move around the scene.
+A xeometry viewer has a camera that you can move around the scene.

 The camera's position is represented by three World-space vectors: